 - Returning for another undergraduate degree after completing an associate or baccalaureate degree (see Sequential Majors)

-A nondegree or provisional student who wants to continue his/her education in the same status after an interruption in continuous enrollment (other than summer sessions) must complete the appropriate form: the nondegree enrollment form is submitted to the Registrar's office; the provisional reentry form is submitted to the Office of Undergraduate Admissions.
+A nondegree or degree-seeking provisional student who wants to continue his/her education in the same status after an interruption in continuous enrollment (other than summer sessions) must complete the appropriate form: the nondegree enrollment form is submitted to the Registrar's office; the provisional reentry form is submitted to the Office of Undergraduate Admissions.
 Provisional re-entry must be approved by a DUS adviser at the campus a student plans to attend.

 University degree requirements (including General Education) are those in effect when the student's first scheduled class meets following re-enrollment.
 Requirements for a program (e.g., major, minor, option) are those in effect when the student most recently enters that program.
 Degree audits that accurately reflect requirements for students who are re-enrolling are available to advisers on eISIS.